binerogroup/documentation/networking/directly-attached-ips.rst

 Directly attached IP addresses are assigned directly on the :doc:`instances </compute/index>` network interface (port).

-This means that when you run for instance ``ip addr show`` or ``ipconfig /all`` inside your instance operating system, you would (with a directly attached IP) see the public IP assigned on the interface.
+This means that when you run for example ``ip addr show`` or ``ipconfig /all`` inside your instance operating system, you would (with a directly attached IP) see the public IP assigned on the interface.

-When using a floating IP, the result would instead be the IP address from the :doc:`private subnet <router/private-subnet/index>` that you assigned to the instance.
+When using a floating IP, the result would instead be the IP address from the :doc:`subnet <subnet/index>` that you assigned to the instance.
 The floating IP is then redirected using NAT to and from the instance in the router.